HDO-PRO/Resources-Alternatives/README.md

 ## 🧠 NOTES

 - Domains may change frequently
-- Some repositories may be archived or inactive
+- Many repositories are unofficial or archived
-- Third-party apps can rely on external indexing sources
+- Some apps rely on third-party indexing systems
 - Always verify safety before installing anything
 - This project may not always reflect real-time accuracy